catppuccin/mirc/README.md

 ## Usage

+**Note:** The format of the mIRC configuration file is not very human-friendly, so be sure to make a backup of your config before proceeding.

 <details>
 <summary>
 <h3>If you do <b>NOT</b> want to retain the themes you already have (including the default ones)</h3>